The $9 Beauty Tool Victoria’s Secret Models Use

 MORE: Maybelline Is Reportedly Launching a New Mascara, and It Sounds Major

-Kennedy revealed that the roller has its origins in ancient Chinese beauty practices, and has become a favorite of Victoria’s Secret models including Miranda Kerr, Behati Prinsloo, and Dallas Cameron, for its magical-seeming ability to reduce inflammation, fight toxins, and prep skin for makeup.
+Kennedy revealed that the roller has its origins in ancient Chinese beauty practices, and has become a favorite of Victoria’s Secret models including Miranda Kerr and Behati Prinsloo, for its magical-seeming ability to reduce inflammation, fight toxins, and prep skin for makeup.

 The roller’s not going to put you into debt, either, ringing in at $9 at Walmart.
 Hey, if it’s really as good as they say, then that’s a Fashion Week beauty trend we’ll definitely plan to invest in.